Writing interesting descriptions

 - Jack sang.
 The dog barked.
 Rain flowed down the drain - this sentence has a subject (who or what it is about - a noun, a verb (doing word) and an object - what the main subject is doing (the drain).

-- two ideas joined together with a conjunction or joining word
+- two ideas joined together with a coordinating conjunction or joining word where both parts are of equal importance

-- common joining words or conjunctions are: and, but, so, if, because
+- common coordinating joining words (conjunctions) are: FANBOYS (for, and, not, but, or, yet,so)

 - the joining word helps us understand how the ideas are related

 - Sam ate his lunch and went to play (two simple sentences - Sam ate his lunch, Sam went to play.
-And joins them to show an extra idea.
+And joins them to show an extra idea of equal importance.

 - David learned his tables but still didn't do well in the test.
 Two simple sentences - David learned his tables.
 David didn't do well in the test.
 Joining word but gives opposite meaning.
 If he learned his tables, he should have done well, but, he didn't.